The Bankrate promise

-You need to be prepared for the fact that you won’t qualify for the best rewards and travel credit cards without good or excellent credit.
-You can, however, qualify for some lower-tier rewards credit cards that will let you earn cash back or points.
-That said, they’ll likely offer fewer perks and cardholder benefits.
+You likely won’t qualify for the best rewards cards without good or excellent credit.
+You can, however, qualify for some lower-tier rewards credit cards that will let you earn something on your spending.
+They’ll likely offer fewer perks and cardholder benefits.
 But they’re a good starting point and you can use a card you qualify for today to build a great score that will make you eligible for more rewarding cards in the future.

 Choose a card you can qualify for